h264enc logo

 .:: About h264enc ::.

-h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system which can help you to encode a DVD or a regular video file to the H.264/MPEG-4 Part 10/AVC video format using the MEncoder encoder from the MPlayer project and the libx264 library.
-It supports muxing the final encode from AVI to Matroska, from AVI to OGM, from AVI to TS and from AVI to the MP4 container (which is native for H.264 video).
+h264enc is an advanced and powerful interactive menu-driven shell script written for the GNU/Linux operating system which can help you to encode a DVD, a Blu-ray, a video file, a directory with video files or a (S)VCD to the H.264/MPEG-4 Part 10/AVC video format using the MEncoder encoder from the MPlayer project and the libx264 library.
+It supports muxing the final encode from AVI to MKV, from AVI to OGM, from AVI to TS and from AVI to the MP4 container.

-h264enc has a total of 41 video quality presets ranging from Ultra Low Quality to Near Lossless Quality - one can even write his own preset file and use it for the encoding.
-It further has the ability to auto-detect a lot of things like DVD titles, chapters, subtitles, audio streams, and it supports frequently used video filters like scale, crop, dering, deblock, noise, denoise, (un)sharp mask/gaussian blur, deinterlace, interlace, inverse telecine/pullup and hard telecine/3:2 pulldown.
+h264enc has a total of 55 video quality presets ranging from Ultra Low Quality to Near Lossless Quality - one can even write his own preset file and use it for the encoding.
+It further has the ability to auto-detect a lot of things like DVD/(S)VCD titles, chapters, subtitles, audio streams, and it supports frequently used video filters like scale, crop, dering, deblock, denoise, noise, deband, (un)sharp mask/gaussian blur, software equalizer, deinterlace, interlace, inverse telecine/pullup and hard telecine/3:2 pulldown.